 I have a BA in Jewish studies from the Hebrew University in Jerusalem, an MA in literature from Tel Aviv University, and a PhD from New York University.
 I am currently in the process of publishing my dissertation which focuses on Hebrew novels that incorporate actual images, such as photos and drawings.
 I initiated and co-edited a volume on textual-visual conjunctures in literature and art, and published articles on comics and graphic novels, children’s literature, modern adaptations of biblical stories, and relations between photography and the novel.

-My concentration on Text and Image has also led me to develop an interest in museum work and the curatorial process, as a fascinating encounter of verbal and visual aspects of art and culture.
-I spent the summer of 2012 as a Scholar in Residence at the Museum of Contemporary Art in Zagreb, and in summer 2013 I was an intern in the Department of Photography at the Princeton University Art Museum.
+My interest in text and image relations has also led me to develop an interest in museum work.
+I spent the summer of 2012 as a Scholar in Residence at the Museum of Contemporary Art in Zagreb, and in the summer of 2013 I was an intern in the Department of Photography at the Princeton University Art Museum.